 Famous words: "Last thing I said was just, 'Doc, don't cut my leg off.'" — Miller

-Bottom line: An awkward landing on an overturned touchdown catch dislocated Zach Miller’s knee, and the dislocation caused severe arterial damage that almost led to amputation.
+Bottom line: In a Chicago Bears game versus the New Orleans Saints, an awkward landing on an overturned touchdown catch dislocated Zach Miller’s knee, and the dislocation caused severe arterial damage that almost led to amputation.

 Doctors had to perform emergency vascular surgery in New Orleans to save Miller’s leg in which they used a vein from his good leg, according to Bears coach John Fox.